Data bias

 rest easier at night knowing real equality may be closer at hand!

-We are seeking an addendum to all legislative bills of government institutions (city, county, state) that says any data collected, using public funds, should disaggregate the data by gender and race.
-This would assure that the experiences, needs, and wants of women and BIPOC would be acknowledged and accounted for instead of being hidden in the aggregation of data most often used currently.
+We are seeking to pass a bill that requires any entity using state funds to collect data, to break down the data collected by gender and race.
+This will assure that the experiences, needs, and wants of women and BIPOC would be acknowledged and accounted for instead of being hidden in the aggregation of data, currently used most often.

 Help us get COUNTED, 2!!